bartkessels/Backing/readme.md

 ## 2. Features

-Simply setup a base uri with a specific port and add multiple listeners.
-Each listener can be configured to use a specific resource, return any status code.
-And of course return a body with your own Content-Type header.
+Simply setup a uri and you're able to mock multiple HTTP methods.
+For each mocked method you're able to set the status code, headers and ofcourse the body.

 All requests will be logged to the output at the bottom of the screen so you can easily detect if your front-end is sending data to the expected